Shubham-Nahar-Java-Coder/LeetCode-75/HashMap-HashSet/HashMap.md

 ## Notes:

-I've prepared some notes on HashMap and HashSet.
+I've prepared some notes on HashMap.
 It's beneficial to review them before diving into the problem statements and solutions.
 This understanding will facilitate easier issue resolution and clearer comprehension.

 ## HashMap
 - It implements the **Map interface**.
 It stores **key-value pairs** and allows **fast retrieval** of values based on their associated keys.